-1) Allow Connection for All versions.
+1) Allow Connection for All Versions

-By default, remote desktop is disabled in Windows 7.
-To Enable it, Right click on My Computer, select Properties.
+By default, remote desktop is disabled in the latest Windows Operating Systems.
+To Enable it, Right-click ‘My Computer’ and select Properties.

 Got go Remote Settings as shown below.

-2) Allow Remote Desktop Connection in Windows 7 Firewall.
+2) Allow Remote Desktop Connection in Windows Firewall.